-Section 2.11 Termination of Membership.
-A member may be terminated from membership (1) for nonpayment of dues as described in section 143.03 of these Bylaws, or (2) for a violation described in Article XVII, or (3) for any other reason by the Board of Directors if the member is given reasonable notice regarding such termination and an opportunity to provide information in writing or in person to the Board of Directors with respect to such termination before it is made effective.
+Section 2.10 Termination of Membership.
+A member may be terminated from membership (1) for nonpayment of dues or (2) for a violation described in Article XVII, or (3) for any other reason by the Board of Directors if the member is given reasonable notice regarding such termination and an opportunity to provide information in writing or in person to the Board of Directors with respect to such termination before it is made effective.

 Article III Educational Conferences and Membership Meetings

 Section 3.01 Place of Educational Conferences.
-The place of the Annual IAI International Educational Conference (the “Annual Conference”) and any other special educational conferences or seminars called by the President or the membership, shall be held during the consecutive dates and at a location within or without the State of Delaware, to include any location anywhere in the world, as shall be approved by the Board of Directors in conformance with the provisions of Article IV, Section 4.02 of these Bylaws.
+The place of the Annual IAI International Educational Conference (the “Annual Conference”) and any other special educational conferences or seminars called by the President or the membership, shall be held during the consecutive dates and at a location within or without the State of Delaware, to include any location anywhere in the world, as shall be approved by the Board of Directors.
 The dates and place of any educational conference or seminar shall be included in any required notice of the educational conference or seminar.

 Section 3.02 Notice of Educational Conference.
-The dates and place of all IAI educational conferences and seminars shall be published in official IAI publications and/or the official Membership Directory at least ninety (90) days prior to each conference or seminar.
+The dates and place of all IAI educational conferences and seminars shall be disseminated electronically and published in official IAI publications and/or the official Membership Directory at least ninety (90) days prior to each conference or seminar.

 Section 3.03 Opening Ceremonies and Educational Programs.
 The Opening Ceremonies and educational programs of all IAI educational conferences and seminars shall conform to the provisions of the Operations Manual.

 Section 3.04 Annual General Membership Meeting.
-The Annual Membership Meeting of the IAI shall be held on the last day of the Annual IAI International Educational Conference, except when a Substitute Annual Meeting is approved by the Board of Directors as authorized in Article IV, Section 4.07.
+The Annual Membership Meeting of the IAI shall be held on the last day and at the location of the Annual IAI International Educational Conference except when a Substitute Annual Meeting is approved by the Board of Directors.
 The purpose of the Membership Meeting shall be to elect officers of the IAI and members of the Board of Directors and to transact such other business as may be properly brought before the Annual Membership Meeting.
+The membership meeting shall only be open to voting members.
 The President shall be the presiding officer and the Chief Operations Officer shall be the recording secretary.

 Section 3.05 Substitute Annual General Membership Meeting.
 If the Annual Membership Meeting of the IAI cannot be held on the day designated in Article III, Section 3.04 above, a Substitute Annual Membership Meeting shall be designated by the Board of Directors in accordance with the provisions of Article III, Sections 3.06 and 3.07 below.
 A meeting so called shall be designated and treated for all such purposes as the Annual Membership Meeting.